Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump: Target Coin Prediction

-To solve the problem, instead of training end-to-end (E2E) coin id embeddings, we use a well-trained word embedding of a coin symbol to represent that coin.
-Word embeddings pre-trained on a large corpus can cover almost all of the coin symbols, making each embedding vector sufficiently trained and containing semantic information.
-Specifically, we adopt some well-known word embedding techniques, \textit{e.g.}, SkipGram\cite{SkipGram}, CBoW\cite{CBOW}, to pre-train the embeddings on a large corpus of Telegram messages we collected from the cryptocurrency-related channels or groups, not limited to the pump channels.
+To address the cold-start problem, we propose to use the word embedding of a coin symbol to replace its coin\_id embedding learned during end-to-end (E2E) training.
+Word embeddings learned on a large corpus can cover almost all of the coin symbols, making embedding vectors sufficiently trained and containing semantic information.
+Specifically, we utilize well-known word embedding techniques, \textit{e.g.}, SkipGram~\cite{SkipGram}, CBoW~\cite{CBOW}, to pre-train the embeddings on a large corpus of Telegram messages we collected from the cryptocurrency-related channels and groups, not limited to the pump channels.
 Figure~\ref{fig:l1norm_visualization}(c) and Figure~\ref{fig:l1norm_visualization}(d) shows the $\ell_1$ norm distributions of SkipGram embeddings of positive and negative coins in the training set and testing set, respectively.
-Apparently, two distributions are consistent in the two sets, indicating that word embedding can mitigate the cold-start problem.
+Apparently, two distributions are consistent in the two sets, indicating that using word embedding can alleviate the coin-side cold-start problem.